 Top Star Program

-The TOP Star Program consists of two components:
+The TOP Star Program has three primary focuses:

 - Providing healthy meals, snacks, beverages, and nutrition education.

 - Creating a physically active environment.

 A list of Endorsed TOP Star facilities is available on the EPICC website.

 Your facility can earn a TOP Star endorsement from the UDOH after receiving training and implementing policies in your facilities that follow TOP Star guidelines.
 Facilities are awarded a rating on a scale from 1-5 stars according to how well they implement TOP Star guidelines.